Major airlines are avoiding Pakistan’s airspace as tensions with India simmer following tourist massacre

 The travel disruptions come two weeks after militants massacred 26 civilians, mostly tourists, in the mountainous town of Pahalgam in Indian-administered Kashmir, a rampage that has sparked widespread outrage.

-India was quick to place blame for the assault on Pakistan, which it has long accused of harboring militant groups.
+India was quick to blame Pakistan, which it has long accused of harboring militant groups.
 Pakistan denied involvement, and tensions have mounted since with a series of escalatory tit-for-tat moves between the two neighbors.

 Both sides had already closed their airspaces to each other’s aircraft since the attack, but the increased tensions are now impacting other international airlines and will likely cost them as they burn extra fuel taking longer routes.